 Use technology

 There are now a growing number of technology tools which can help you reduce your lock-up period.
-These range from lawyer-facing technology like billing software and time recording, to client-facing technology, like online payment tools.
+These range from lawyer-facing technology like billing software and time recording, to client-facing technology, like law firm payment processing software.

 Legl found that 50% of clients pay their invoice outside of office hours, and that when firms include a link to pay online with their email invoices, clients paid on average within 8 hours.
 Offering clients the option to pay online means firms get paid faster, while giving their clients a more frictionless and modern payments experience.